-- High Firs Primary School's education broadband connectivity is provided through TalkStraight and High Firs Primary School uses the Netsweeper filtering system. (https://www.talk-straight.com/e-safety-filtering-security/e-safety-filtering/) - Talkstraight is a member of Internet Watch Foundation (IWF). - Netsweeper has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - Netsweeper is blocking access to illegal content including child sexual abuse material (CSAM). - Netsweeper blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
-This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content and violent material. - 0 - We filter internet use on all school owned, or provided, internet enabled devices and networks.
-This is achieved by: - Ensuring that all children and staff login to access internet enabled devices - Ensuring all internet provision is through Talkstraight, so all traffic runs through Netsweeper. - Guest wifi runs through netsweeper. - Tablet access on Hudls is through login browser only. - Netsweeper allows schools to identify device names or IDs, IP addresses, and where possible, individual users, the time and date of attempted access and the search term or content being blocked. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with Talkstraight/Netsweeper and our IT service providers(Carbon Cloud) /staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - turn off monitor/screen, use a screen cover widget, report the concern immediately to a member of staff, report the URL of the site to technical staff/services. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet

-Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal.

-• If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.
+- Sevenoaks Primary School's education broadband connectivity is provided through Medway Grid for Learning and Sevenoaks Primary School uses Netsweeper and Onguard Filtering and Internet Monitoring solution provided by Wavenet. - Netsweeper is a member of Internet Watch Foundation (IWF). - o Netsweeper has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - Netsweeper is blocking access to illegal content including child sexual abuse material (CSAM). - Netsweeper I blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
+This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content and violent material.

+- We filter internet use on all school owned, or provided, internet enabled devices and networks.
+This is achieved by: - Using Netsweeper to implementing filtering at source on our Internet connection within school and Onguard to provide monitoring of network connected devices. - Sevenoaks Primary School uses Impero to implement filtering and monitoring of off-site devices. - Netsweeper and Impero alerts user details and device IP addresses and include time and date of attempted access and search term or content being blocked. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with Medway Grid for Learning and our IT Technicians to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - o Turn off monitor/screen or use a screen cover widget - Report the concern immediately to an IT Technician - If the concern is regarding a pupil, record the incident and outcomes on CPOMS - If the concern is about an adult, record the concern on a Low Level Concern form or inform the headteacher - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and relational policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.